ndeadly/MissionControl/README.md

 Most native features *should* just work (with the exception of things like firmware update).
 If you find something that's broken please create an issue.

+### Pairing controllers
+The supported controllers each have their own methods to enter pairing/sync mode.
+Below are instructions on entering this mode for each supported type
+##### Wii(U) Controllers
+Press the red sync button on the back of the controller.
+The controller LEDs will blink rapidly

+##### Dualshock4 Controllers
+Press and hold the `PS` + `share` buttons simultaneously until the lightbar starts blinking.
+When done correctly the blink pattern will resemble a heartbeat, otherwise it will blink periodically.

+##### Xbox One Controllers
+Press andle hold the `guide`(`X`) button until the LED starts blinking.
+Then press and hold the small sync button on the back near the charging port until the LED starts blinking more rapidly.

+You should also ensure your controller firmware is up to date, as old firmwares were known to have flakey bluetooth.

 ### How it works
 MissionControl works by Man-In-The-Middling the `bluetooth` system module and intercepting its initialisation IPC commands and system events, and translating incoming/outgoing data to convince the Switch that it's communicating with an official Pro Controller.